 |The Caves||(242) 302-2000||2.0 mi.
 West of Central Cable Beach|

-Visitors may experience some other worthwhile sites worth visiting on Paradise Island.
+Visitors can enjoy some other interesting landmarks on Paradise Island.

 |Lighthouse||0.9 mi.
 Northwest of Central downtown Nassau||New Providence|

-Travelers can spend some time in a couple of parks, or a botanical garden on and near Paradise Island.
+Visitors can experience either of two parks, as well as a botanical garden on and near Paradise Island.

-The parks and gardens worth looking into are displayed below.
+The parks and gardens worth considering are displayed in the table below.

 |Park||Central Paradise Island|